Two Inspections Are Better Than One

 The earlier you get an inspector involved, the more they can do for you.
 Local code officials only review certain parts of the home and don't have the time to conduct the same thorough inspections that third-party inspectors can.

 - This first inspection is completed when the house is considered "roughed in."
-This means all framing has been completed, and the windows, exterior doors, and roof have been installed.
+This means all framing has been completed, and typically the windows, exterior doors, and roof have been installed.

 - The inspection ensures the house is constructed sufficiently to keep out the elements.
 At this stage, the framing, plumbing, and electric lines can be inspected before being covered with insulation and drywall.

 Final Inspection (Complete Home Inspection)